GoldnDenis/CTU_OMO_SMARTHOME/README.md

 6. sensor: contains global event detector logic, i.e. sensors.

 ## Report logs
-- ActivityAndUsageReport - displays the activity of each creature through out the simulation, i.e. how many times each creature had used a specific types of appliances.
+- ActivityAndUsageReport - displays the activity of each creature throughout the simulation, i.e. how many times each creature had used a specific types of appliances.
-- CosumptionReport - displays a resouce consumption of every appliances through out the simulation.
+- ConsumptionReport - displays a resource consumption of every appliance throughout the simulation.
-- GlobalEventReport - displays how many times every posible global event had happened.
+- GlobalEventReport - displays how many times every possible global event had happened.
 - LocalEventReport - displays how many times each of the appliances had been broken and by whom.
 - HouseConfigurationReport - displays from which file was loaded a current configuration for the SmartHome and the configuration itself.

 ## Design patterns used

 1. Observer - for event detection and notification
-   >Classes: GlobalEventDetector, GlobalEventListener, Sensor, ApplianceAPI, LocalEventListener, CreatureAPI.
+   >Classes: GlobalEventDetector, GlobalEventListener, Sensor, ApplianceAPI, LocalEventDetector, LocalEventListener, CreatureAPI.

 2. Builder - for house construction
    >Classes: RoomBuilder, RoomDirector.